4d/docs/docs/ORDA/ordaClasses.md

-## Support in 4D projects
+## Support in 4D IDE

 ### Class files

 An ORDA data model user class is defined by adding, at the [same location as regular class files](Concepts/classes.md#class-files) (*i.e.* in the `/Sources/Classes` folder of the project folder), a .4dm file with the name of the class.
 For example, an entity class for the `Utilities` dataclass will be defined through a `UtilitiesEntity.4dm` file.

 ### Creating classes